OpenCodeyard/YouSafe/README.md

-# YouSafe
+<h1 align="center">YouSafe</h1>

-**Problem Statement:** When there is none to go to: In times of danger or trouble, there is nowhere to seek help from, like the police or any force of authority that might help in the situation, how can this be addressed?
+**Problem Statement:** When there is no one to go to in times of danger or trouble, there is nowhere to seek help from, like the police or any force of authority that might help in the situation.

 ### Why do we need this App?
 - We have seen a lot of times the crimes happening while travelling alone, hence it becomes a necessity of the situation that we need something that gives safety to us and assurance to our loved ones that we are safe and sound and can seek help from them whenever needed.